 Ω parameters also enable you to program contours that are defined with mathematical functions.
 You can also use Ω parameters to make the execution of machining steps depend on logical conditions.
-In conjunction with FK programming you can also combine contours that do not have NC-compatible dimensions with Ω parameters.

 Q parameters are designated by letters and a number between 0 and 1999.
 Parameters that take effect in different manners are available.
 Please refer to the following table: